Vladimir-SS/CSS-Project/README.md

-## Terms definitions
+# Terms definitions

-- `Registor` = Small, fast storage locations directly within the CPU, used to hold temporary data that the processor needs during the execution of programs, such as operands for arithmetic operations, address pointers for accessing memory, or intermediate results and special states of the machine.
+- `Register` = Small, fast storage locations directly within the CPU, used to hold temporary data that the processor needs during the execution of programs, such as operands for arithmetic operations, address pointers for accessing memory, or intermediate results and special states of the machine.
 These registers are much faster to access than main memory, which is why processors use them for immediate operations.
 - `Conditional Flags` = Used for decision-making (e.g., comparison results), reflecting how real CPUs manage operations and control flow.
 They are set or cleared after the outcome of each operation.
 [More about conditional flags](http://unixwiz.net/techtips/x86-jumps.html)
 ```python
 self.flags = {